giofontana/cheatsheet/OCP/disconnected-installation.md

   * Create a VPC with a public and private subnet
   * On public subnet use the ../QUAY/all-in-one-deploy.md to deploy a quay instance
   * Use this procedure to mirror OCP images: QUAY/mirror-ocp-repos.md
-  * On quay install squid as a proxy server, instructions here: ../RHEL/install-squid-proxy.md
+  * On quay or a bastion host install squid as a proxy server, instructions here: ../RHEL/install-squid-proxy.md
   * Deploy a bastion (RHEL 8) on private subnet
   * Run the installation using quay as the image registry and also proxy